-Inflation Rate in Slovakia decreased to 3.70 percent in February from 4 percent in January of 2026.
-Inflation Rate in Slovakia averaged 4.94 percent from 1994 until 2026, reaching an all time high of 16.55 percent in March of 2000 and a record low of -0.92 percent in July of 2016.
+Inflation Rate in Slovakia decreased to 3.50 percent in March from 3.70 percent in February of 2026.
+Inflation Rate in Slovakia averaged 4.93 percent from 1994 until 2026, reaching an all time high of 16.55 percent in March of 2000 and a record low of -0.92 percent in July of 2016.
 This page provides - Slovakia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Slovakia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+Slovakia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2026.

-Inflation Rate in Slovakia decreased to 3.70 percent in February from 4 percent in January of 2026.
-Inflation Rate in Slovakia is expected to be 4.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Inflation Rate in Slovakia decreased to 3.50 percent in March from 3.70 percent in February of 2026.
+Inflation Rate in Slovakia is expected to be 4.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Slovakia Inflation Rate is projected to trend around 3.00 percent in 2027 and 2.20 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast